Cryogenic2005/SC1015-Project/README.md

 Using the data set, we aim to answer the following questions:
 - Which factors are indicators of cardiovascular diseases
   - Are the elderly more likely to get cardiovascular diseases
+  - Does gender play a role?
+  - Which medical data are we interested in?
+- Can we build a model to accurately predict presence of heart disease?
+  - Which model is the best performing?

 ### Data Preparation